 Humanities Sem.
 Hours

 ENG 099 Writing Proficiency Examination 0

 ENG 101-102 English Composition 6

-ENG 211 World Masterpieces, ENG 212 Survey of British Literature, ,
+ENG 211 World Masterpieces, ENG 212 Survey of British Literature ,

 ENG 213 Survey of American Literature (choose two) 6

-^{} These courses are taken during the same semester. + These courses can only be taken after admission to TEP.
+^{}These courses are taken during the same semester. +These courses can only be taken after admission to TEP.

 COM 202 Interpersonal Communication, COM 203 Professional

 Natural Science and Mathematics

 LAB.
 SCIENCE

-SCIENCE 3
+SCIENCE

 MAT

 CSC3

 Social Studies

 HIS 101-102, HIS 103-104 or HIS 211-212

 ELECTIVES (Choose two)

+ECO 131 American Economic System or ECO 231 Economic Principles I;

-Philosophy; PLS 201 American National Government; PSY 201 Introduction to Psychology; SOC 205 Sociology: Introduction to Global
+Philosophy; PLS 201 American National Government;

+PSY 201 Introduction to Psychology; SOC 205 Sociology: Introduction in Global

-Context or FLG 205 Cross-Cultural Understanding
+Context or MLG 205 Cross-Cultural Understanding

 (See University Core Curriculum)

 Fine Arts

 ART 125 Art Appreciation or

 MUS 125 Music Appreciation or

 THE 125 Introduction to Theatre

 Religion6

 BIB 110 Introduction to Old Testament

 BIB 120 Introduction to New Testament

 Physical Education (Physical Activity)

 Total

+For all and account of the Hair weits Come Committee and the Arian.

 For other degree requirements, see the University Core Curriculum and your faculty advisor.

-To other negree requirements, see the effectivity core current and your facility and to the

 Professional Education for Secondary Education and K-12 Licensure

 Note: Students may not take EDU 403, EDU 460, EDU 431, 432, 433 or EDU 471, 472, 473 prior to admittance into the TEP.

 Sem.
-Hr s.
+Hrs

 EDU 299 Pre-Teaching Field Experience

 EDU 300 Introduction to Education

 EDU 304 Educational Psychology

 + EDU 403 Measurement and Evaluation of Student Progress

 PSY 435 Psychology of Exceptional Children

 + EDU 460 Managing the Secondary Classroom

 + EDU 431, 432, 433 Directed Teaching in 7-12 or

 + EDU 471, 472, 473 Directed Teaching in K-129

 Total

 These courses should be taken during sophomore year.

 These courses are taken during the same semester.

 + These courses can only be taken after admission to TEP.